NA-Silk/createcrystallized-1.21.1/README.md

 3. Oscillite - Good vibrations; really doesn't like being tipped over.

 **Machined Blocks**
 1. Densite Well - A variable gravity well that pulls in Simulated Contraptions.
-Attracts Simulated Contraptions within a set radius, area and pull strength increase with power supplied.
+Attracts Simulated Contraptions within a scalable radius, area, and pull strength when power is supplied.
 2. Propusite Thruster - Powerful burst of propulsion with the power of crystals.
 Begins to charge at high velocity, loses charge when not moving fast enough, and releases a powerful burst of thrust when powered.
 3. Oscillite Cannon - Violent resonance in one convenient package (not suitable for home defence).
 Charges by absorbing nearby Echo Crystalls; releases a immensely powerful beam of focused sound waves to tear through blocks and entities alike when powered.